-- Fits your criteria – After you specify the things you want and don’t want in a family, your adoption specialist will only show you profiles that match those wishes.
+- Do they fit your criteria? – After you specify what you want and don’t want in a family as a part of your adoption plan, your adoption specialist will only show you available family profiles that match those wishes.

-- Is accepting of your situation – Adoptive families fill out a questionnaire to determine whether or not they are open to certain factors such as the gender of your baby, your medical history, and your desired level of openness in the adoption.
+- Are they accepting of your situation? – Adoptive families fill out a questionnaire to determine whether or not they are open to certain factors such as the gender of your baby, your medical history, and your desired level of openness in the adoption.

-- Is emotionally ready for adoption – It’s important to agencies that the families they work with have moved on from infertility and are adopting for the right reasons.
+- Emotional readiness for adoption – It’s important to agencies that the families they work with have moved on from infertility and are adopting for the right reasons.
 This helps to improve your chances of having a successful adoption and finding a loving family for your child.

-Approving the Family: Your Role in the Decision
+Approving the Adoption Family and Your Role in the Process